Perturbative Renormalisation Group Improved Black Hole Solution and its Quasinormal Modes: Quasinormal modes of Renormalisation Group improved black holes

 The SdS spacetime describes a Universe with a positive cosmological constant.
 It features both a BH event horizon and a cosmological horizon \cite{sds1,sds2,sds3}.
 In this section, we study the QNMs of the BH described by Eq.~\eqref{eq46} for a positive cosmological constant corresponding to the SdS spacetime.

 Figure~\ref{fig1} illustrates the behaviour of the effective potential $V(r)$ as a function of the radial coordinate $r$ for different values of the parameter $\zeta$ in the SdS case.
 The left panel shows that positive values of $\zeta$ lower the peak of the potential compared to the GR case.
 This indicates that positive RG corrections lower the effective potential barrier experienced by perturbations.
 In contrast, the right panel illustrates that for negative values of $\zeta$, the peak of the potential is higher than the GR case, indicating stronger trapping of perturbative modes near the potential maximum.
 The dependence of $V(r)$ on $r$ for different magnitudes and signs of $\zeta$ indicates a clear sensitivity of the QNM spectrum to RG improved corrections.
-In all the numerical analyses presented in this work, the parameters $M$, $\zeta$, and $k_0$ are chosen such that the quantity $\epsilon = \zeta M / k_0^2$ remains $\ll 1$, ensuring the validity of the perturbative approach.
-Since $k_0$ represents the asymptotic value of the RG scale $k(r)$ in the limit $r \to \infty$, i.e. value of $k(r)$ in the IR energy scale and the precise numerical value of it is not fixed by the EFT, we must instead choose its value within a physically reasonable range.
-In geometrized units, values of $k_0 \sim 1\text{--}10$ correspond to very low energy scales in conventional units and therefore lie firmly in the IR regime.
-As the validity of the perturbative analysis requires the parameter $\epsilon \ll 1$, we fix $k_0 = 10$ in our analysis and treat $\zeta$ as a free parameter of the theory, choosing its values such that the condition $\epsilon \ll 1$ is satisfied.